matyasmelinda/ITF_manual_testing_final_project/README.md

 ### Final Project for ITF Manual Testing course

-The purpose of this final project was choosing a module from a web application and testing this based on business requirements.
+The purpose of this final project was choosing a module from a web application and testing this according to the business requirements.

 The complete project can be found here: [Final Project](https://github.com/matyasmelinda/manual_testing_portofolio/tree/main/Final%20Project)